PRATEEK9425/oulookindia/README.md

 # Deployed live link

-# Tech Stacks used:-
+# Tech Stacks used -
--Javascript:
--css:
+- React:
+- Redux :
+- JavaScipts :
+- chakra Ui :
--Html :
+- custom component :
--splide js (external Library) :
+- razorpay for the payment :
+- firebase auhentication
+- react-slick library for custom slider :
+- Node js and Express for backend
+- glitch for deployement the backend